 How do you set your goals in life?

-In order to make our dreams a reality we need to go about setting goals.
+In order to make our dreams a reality we need to go about setting our goals.
 They need to be clear, defined and obtainable.
 ‘Debt reduction” is a dream, not a goal.
 A goal is a plan to get it done and needs to be achievable.

 In a lot of my 20 years of notes, I found I was going back to questions about what I really want.
 I would come up with similar thoughts and things I wanted to change, but obviously didn’t because for whatever reason I hadn’t focused on changing them.